pico-fbw/pico-fbw/README.md

   - Autopilot: very primitive for now if I can, but more of just an auto level mode (there aren't enough sensors to allow pathing yet, maybe add a GPS for pos/alt down the road?)
 - Control modes should be toggleable by a switch on tx
 - Efficient and fast code so there is minimal delay between input, processing, and output (it shouldn't affect flying and reaction time)
+  - Possibly do some multicore code?
+I know C is very fast but if it's not too hard, it might be useful to split the workload between the two cores.
+One core solely handles I/O (taking input from rx and actuating servos) and the other core does all of the FBW math, PID, etc.
 - Scalability and flexibility (eg. should be able to redefine what pins to connect servos to, number of servos for different purposes, etc.)
 - Eventual motor control?